This site contains affiliate links. Please see Policies for more information.

 Here at My Crazy Good Life we have readers of all varying experience in the kitchen.
 From new cook to experienced chef, we want our readers to feel confident when they recreate our recipes.

-In this article you’ll find detailed ingredient information, step-by-step cooking instructions, recipe and meal prep tips, and healthy eating plan calculations.
-If you’d like to skip past all of that and get right to cooking, simply scroll to the bottom of the page where you will find our easy to print recipe card for these healthy breakfast Banana Oatmeal Bites.
+In this article below you’ll find detailed ingredient information, step-by-step cooking instructions, recipe and meal prep tips, and healthy eating plan calculations.
+If you’d like to skip past all of that and get right to cooking, simply scroll to the bottom of the page where you will find our easy to print recipe for these healthy breakfast Banana Oatmeal Bites.

 Ingredients

 • Rolled oats: Rolled oats, or old-fashioned oats, are rich in fiber and protein, plus packed with vitamins, minerals, and antioxidants.
-I’m a big fan of rolled oats and prefer to use them over quick oats in recipes like this.
-If you follow a gluten free diet, be sure to grab certified gluten free oats.

 • Vanilla extract: Vanilla extract adds a subtle vanilla taste to these delicious little energy balls.